About the project

 Landscape Masterplans enable the local community to have a say in the process of upgrading district parks.
 The masterplan process can identify embellishments that may improve a park, such as increasing recreation opportunities, improving access/inclusivity, upgrading facilities and integrating sustainability principles.
 Masterplans can also inform us about important park issues that may guide future management and maintenance practices.
 When a masterplan is adopted by Council, staged works can be planned and completed as funding becomes available, with the knowledge that all projects are in keeping with, and will contribute to, a long term vision for the park that is supported by the local community

-Council is currently seeking community feedback to help prepare the Landscape Masterplan for Robert Pymble Park.
+Council sought community feedback to help prepare the Landscape Masterplan for Robert Pymble Park.

 If you have any questions not answered by this web page, please contact: